joejoebanks/ElectronYTDownloader/README.md

 # YouTubeDownloaderElectron
- A YouTube downloader made with Electron
+ A YouTube downloader made with Electron.
+Requires an internet connection to fetch youtube videos.

 ## Pre-requisites